DiegoAzuela/HarvardX-CS50AI/README.md

 [Course Link] (https://learning.edx.org/course/course-v1:HarvardX+CS50AI+1T2020/home)
 > Coursework for HarvardX CS50 AI course being offered in EdX

 ## Courseload includes the following:
-  - Introduction
-  - Search
-  - Knowledge
-  - Uncertainty
-  - Optimization
-  - Learning
-  - Neural Networks
-  - Language

 ### Search
   > Finding a solution to a problem, like a navigator app that finnds the best route from your origin to the destination, or like playing a game and figuring out the next move.
 ### Knowledge